 In 2012, Neftchi Baku became the first Azerbaijani team to advance to the group stage of a European competition.

-In 2012, construction of the Kars–Tbilisi–Baku railway was completed, aiming to improve transportation between Asia and Europe by connecting railways from China and Kazakhstan to the European railway system via Turkey.
+In 2012, construction of the Kars–Tbilisi–Baku railway aimed to improve transportation between Asia and Europe by connecting the railways of China and Kazakhstan to the European railway system via Turkey.

-In 2012, rapid growth was forecast for at least five more years in Azerbaijan's Internet sector.
+In 2012, rapid growth was forecast for at least five more years in Azerbaijan's steadily growing Internet sector.

-Since 2012 the US Congress sent military aid to Azerbaijan.
-On 1 July 2021, the US Congress advanced legislation that will have an impact on it.
+Since 2012, the US sent military aid to Azerbaijan until July 1, 2021, when Congress advanced legislation that will have an impact on it.

-On February 7, 2013, Azerbaijan National Aerospace Agency launched its first satellite AzerSat 1 into orbit from Guiana Space Centre in French Guiana.
+On February 7, 2013, the Azerbaijan National Aerospace Agency launched its first satellite, AzerSat 1, into orbit from Guiana Space Centre in French Guiana.
+The satellite covers Europe, Asia, and Africa, serving the transmission of TV and radio broadcasting, as well as the Internet.

 In October 2013, Ilham Aliyev was re-elected to a third term as president.